Download a print version of this document:

 The FDA considers bottled water to have an indefinite shelf life if its produced in accordance with regulations and remains unopened.
 Therefore, expiration dates on bottles are voluntary, and may reflect concerns for taste and odor rather than safety.
 Bottled water should be stored in a cool location away from direct sunlight.

-1 U.S. Food and Drug Administration, Product-Specific Information.
+1 U.S. Food and Drug Administration, Ask the Regulators - Bottled Water and the FDA.

 2 Morbidity and Mortality Weekly Report, Recommendations for Using Fluoride to Prevent and Control Dental Caries in the United States.